Toe Touch

 Fencers need flexibility and agility in their legs and upper body for quick movements and lunges.

-Australian football players require agility and flexibility in their legs and upper body for kicking, catching, and running.
+Martial artists require flexibility in their legs, hips, and upper body for kicks, punches, and agile movements.

 Rugby players require a mix of upper and lower body flexibility for tackling, scrummaging, and running.